-Last week I reviewed a documentary on dyslexia called The Big Picture: Rethinking Dyslexia, and a reader commented that the documentary would not be available overseas for a while.
+Last week I attended a dyslexia presentation, which featured a screening of a documentary on dyslexia called The Big Picture: Rethinking Dyslexia.
+I shared my impressions of the documentary in a previous blog, and an overseas reader commented that the documentary would not be available to them for a while.
 So I thought I’d share some of my notes.
 I warn you, I’m not a great note-taker, so I had to compile these from my memory and some words I jotted down.
 However, I did have another person who saw the film review my notes as well, so I think they should be fairly accurate.

-Anyway, these facts from the documentary are not secrets.
+Anyway, these facts from the dyslexia presentation and documentary are not secrets.
 Most of them are pretty well-known.
 What had the biggest impact on me was the people who were interviewed—children and adults with dyslexia, parents of children with dyslexia, educators who go out of their way to help students deal with dyslexia.
-To see the emotional impact this condition has on everyone involved is astounding and inspiring and I can’t really convey it in a few short words, but in the meantime, I can share a few facts.
+To see the emotional impact this condition has on everyone involved is astounding and inspiring and I can’t really convey it in a few short words, but in the meantime, I can share a few facts from the dyslexia presentation.

 - 1 in 5 people have dyslexia, and yet it is the most misunderstood learning difference.

 - Dyslexia accounts for 80-90% of learning disabilities.

 - 10 million American students have dyslexia today.

 - FMRI scans (functional Magnetic Resonance Imaging, or an MRI that measures blood flow in the brain of a person who is engaged in some kind of specific mental activity, such as reading) show that the left rear part of the brain is the automatic area for reading.
 People with dyslexia tend to show reduced activity in this part of the brain, and for them, reading becomes manual rather than automatic.